LSleutsky/conventions/README.md

 The application being presented here is on Webpack version `4.46.0`, which is the latest Webpack version 4, so we must exercise caution when updating third-party modules, taking care to scan the changelog to make sure the version we are choosing is compatible with the active Webpack version.

-## Babel

-[Babel](https://babeljs.io/) is a JavaScript compiler that most modern frameworks leverage in order to be able to convert modern JavaScript syntax into a backwards-compatible version that can be run by older browsers.

 ## Webpack

 [Webpack](https://webpack.js.org/) is arguably the most popular application bundler out there.
 While many new and experimental - and marketed as faster - bundlers are now flooding the market, Webpack is a tried and true tool that has been part of countless projects.
 This particular repository assumes a Webpack-based application when taking into account the various performance considerations.